Delhi Development Authority: DDA Housing Scheme 2019

 In March 2019, DDA launched a new housing scheme, for around 18,000 flats situated in Vasant Kunj and Narela, which got a lukewarm response from the general public in terms of applications received.
-Most of the flats of this scheme situated at Narela were the surrendered flats of the earlier DDA Housing Scheme 2017.
+Most of the flats of this scheme situated at Narela was the surrendered flats of the earlier DDA Housing Scheme 2017.
 The results of the DDA Housing Scheme 2019 were announced in July 2019.

 Land development

 The Delhi Development Authority acquires land for development in Delhi.
 So far, over 64354.88 acre of land has been acquired with successful development projects on 59504 acre and 30713.95 acre as residential land.
-Besides, the construction projects, DDA land development also includes providing a lush green belt and forest area for a clean and healthy environment by developing regional parks, neighborhood parks, district parks, play fields, and sports complexes.
+Besides, the construction projects, DDA land development also includes providing a lush green belt and forest area for a clean and healthy environment by developing regional parks, neighbourhood parks, district parks, play fields, and sports complexes.